Waste Management Australia: Is The Recycling Industry In Crisis? How Can Boosting Recycling Help?

-The basic reason is that years of this practise has led to pollution of the Chinese environment – and the market for low quality (i.e. contaminated recyclable commodities has fallen).
+The basic reason is that years of this practise has led to pollution of the Chinese environment.
+Additionally, the market for low-quality – i.e., contaminated recyclable commodities – has fallen.

-The impact on waste management Australia operators will be huge.
-In many instances council recycling bins (and commercial bins if low quality recycling) will be almost worthless – and hence contractors could face large losses.
+The impact on Australia’s waste management operators will be huge.
+In many instances, council recycling bins (and commercial bins if low-quality recycling) will be almost worthless.
+Therefore, contractors could face huge losses.

-In many instances – for low quality recycling such as dark plastic wrap, contaminated commingled (such as council collections) will have no real off-taker.
+In many instances, for low-quality recycling such as the dark plastic wrap, contaminated commingled (such as council collections) will have no real off-taker.